Skip to main content

 What Is Percentage Decrease?

 Percentage decrease measures how much a value has dropped compared to its original amount.
 It is commonly used for discounts, depreciation, and cost reductions.
+Knowing the percentage decrease lets you evaluate whether a sale is genuinely worthwhile or understand how much value an asset has lost over time.

 Formula: